George Cavendish, 1st Earl of Burlington

 George Cavendish, 1st Earl of Burlington (31 March 1754 – 9 May 1834), styled Lord George Cavendish before 1831, was a British nobleman and politician.
 He built Burlington Arcade.

 Background

 Cavendish was the third son of William Cavendish, 4th Duke of Devonshire and the former Lady Charlotte Boyle, daughter of Richard Boyle, 3rd Earl of Burlington of the first creation, whose title had become extinct upon his death in 1753.

+In 1783 his elder brother as Lord Lieutenant of Derbyshire commissioned him as colonel of the Derbyshire Militia, a position he held until he was succeeded by Lord Waterpark in 1832.

 Political career

 Cavendish sat as Member of Parliament for Knaresborough from 1775 to 1780, for Derby from 1780 to 1797 and for Derbyshire from 1797 to 1831.
 On 10 September 1831 he was raised to the peerage as Baron Cavendish of Keighley, in the County of York, and Earl of Burlington, a revival of the title held by his maternal grandfather.

 Horseracing

 He had horseracing interests.
 His racing silks were straw colour with a black cap.